 The beginning of a new attitude, a new understanding of the world seems to lie in the feeling that we are an integral, an organic part of it, that it pervades us, and that all that we can see or study or imagine outside is also contained in little within us. ~ Rodney Collin

 Though we tend to think of emotions as what we feel, the real value of the emotional center is that it allows us to know what other people are feeling.
 But using the emotional center as an instrument to see the outside world has to be learned, it has to be worked at.
 As long as we are only concerned with ourselves, with what we feel, as long as the emotional center is not given a chance to empathize with others, we restrict its ability to grow and embrace larger worlds.
-Selfishness is hallmark of emotional immaturity not for moral reasons, but because it limits our emotional life to one small arena, ourselves.
+Selfishness is a hallmark of emotional immaturity not for moral reasons, but because it limits our emotional life to one small arena, ourselves.
 This is why work on becoming selfless is almost always a part of religious and spiritual practice.
 Selflessness purifies and enlarges our emotional life.

 Our emotions become useful to the work of conscious evolution when we begin to bring intention to what we feel.
 Basically bringing intention to what we feel means cultivating positive emotions.
 It means bringing gratitude where there was once envy or bringing compassion where there was once anger or hatred.
-This work goes hand and hand with self remembering and being present.
+This work goes hand and hand with self-remembering and being present.
 The more we are present the more we will have control over what we feel.
 As long as our emotions remain reactions to the outside world, as long as we believe that world makes us negative, as long as we blame others for our anger, our feelings will, at best, sometimes help us be present; the rest of the time they will simply be a hindrance.

 It very often happens that the additional sensation connected with self-remembering brings with it an element of emotion, that is, the work of the machine attracts a certain amount of ‘carbon’ 12 to the place in question. ~ G. I. Gurdjieff

 Another way of thinking about this triad is that positive emotions are transformed into higher consciousness by the effort to self remember.
-In other words if you add self remembering to an emotional state, that will be the higher emotional center.
+In other words if you add self-remembering to an emotional state, that will be the higher emotional center.
 We can and need to control our efforts to remember ourselves.
 To control our emotions is much more difficult.
 This is why the emphasis is placed on self-remembering rather than on becoming more emotional.
 In some cases the effort itself is enough to attract an emotion.
 An effort can contain very little or very much.
-Sometimes it is all we can do to be present to our body sitting in a chair or walking along a road, but at other times our efforts will include a perception of the people around us—what they feel and how they too have endured suffering—or it will include a feeling of the smallness of the earth and of vastness of the night sky.
+Sometimes it is all we can do to be present to our body sitting in a chair or walking along a road, but at other times our efforts will include a perception of the people around us—what they feel and what they have endured—or it will include a feeling of the smallness of the earth and of the vastness of the night sky.
 The more we include in our efforts the more we will be able to find the ‘element of emotion’ that Gurdjieff speaks of.